vjuntura/arduino_infoscreen/README.md

 # arduino_infoscreen
 A minimalistic extra infoscreen to my car.
+Using Arduino with some sensors and LCD.